-Special Dress Day What To Wear What NOT To Wear Early dismissal, Upper School Retreat, Serve for Education Blessing Day (Upper School), Picture Day Clean, neat clothes in good repair; no holes or frays (including jeans); skirts must reach the top of the kneecap Jeans, pants, or loose-fitting track or athletic style pants Shorts that are no shorter than a few inches above the knee.
-(For the retreat, shorts must reach mid-thigh.)
+Special Dress Day What To Wear What NOT To Wear Early dismissal, Upper School Retreat, Serve for Education Blessing Day (Upper School), Picture Day, Flex Friday Clean, neat clothes in good repair; no holes or frays (including jeans); skirts must reach the top of the kneecap Jeans, pants, or loose-fitting track or athletic style pants Shorts that are no shorter than a few inches above the knee.
 Modest clothes that follow a biblical standard.
-Shoes Skirts or shorts that are shorter than the top of the kneecap Sleeveless shirts or tank tops Flip-flops or slippers Shirts that display objectionable materia Sweatpants, tight-fitting track (or athlet style) pants, yoga pants.
+Shoes Skirts that are shorter than the top of the kneecap nor shorts that are shorter than a few inches above the knee.
+Sleeveless shirts or tank tops Flip-flops or slippers Shirts that display objectionable material Sweatpants, tight-fitting track (or athletic style) pants, yoga pants.
 Athletic Game Days (Upper School students) Excluding Chapel Days Soccer: Game jersey or warmup shirt in place of the regular uniform shirt, tucked in.
 Basketball, volleyball, or track: game jersey worn over a sleeved undershirt, tucked in.
-Pants or skirt as identified in the uniform policy Shorts Dress-up Days (Upper School students) Dress according to the guidel ines sent home in the Beacon. (example: ation is sent home in a December Beacon)
+Pants or skirt as identified in the uniform policy ■ Shorts Dress-up Days (Upper School students) Dress according to the guideli Christmas party dress informa ines sent home in the Beacon. (example: ation is sent home in a December Beacon)